saint11/DeadWeight/source/dungeon/dungeon_level_2.md

 - The north wall is covered by chains, one can lock pick each individual lock, taking at least 2 turns, but the chains are rusty, a crowbar or similar tool can break them down faster (1 turn).
 Alternatively the door itself can be chopped with an axe, since is just old wood, other than holding the door, the chains don't really block the path, they seem more like a symbol then a real security measure.
 - When the big goblins die, the others will surrender and leave, if allowed.
 They look very distressed and sad (for losing their matriarch) and some will even cry.
   - If the adventurers free the matriarch they will be **very confused** and a bit jumpy, they don't really know how to react to human kindness.
 The matriarch will give the adventurers a dry piece of her fungus, with a strange symbol.
 The symbol is a "friendship symbol" for goblins.
 Showing it to any goblin will usually cause them to leave the adventurers alone, a big group of goblins will take the symbol before leaving, though.
+- If interrogated the goblins will spill some words about the weavers, saying something like *"corpses! if feed on corpses and makes us feel bad!"* and *"we can't leave mother to die, it wants to eat mother!"*

 ## 12 Corpse Storage
 Big iron bars and a gate separate this room from the other [summoning room](#11-summoning-room).
 Here are stored dozen of vases with human corpses inside, all heavily bounded but still moving.
 If any of those are freed, they will attack anyone near, they are [starved cadavers]{.m}.